CDN-Lab/Adaptive_Choicesets/README.md

 **Supervision:**

 Ricardo Pizarro and Silvia Lopez
-## This script creates a new choice set given ADO o participant's input.
+## 0. Introduction

+This Scripts creates trials for Risky Decision Making and Delayed Discounting tasks.

+# Confidence and Risky Decision Making

 - It uses the parameters from the utility model and creates a new choice set that symmetrically samples the **subjective value difference**.